sammi-turner/Minimal-DWM-Build/README.md

 with the command line or the right-click menu in your graphical file manager.

-5. Log in as the root user with the 'su' command, then copy the 'dwm.session' file to
+5. Log in as the root user with the 'su' command, then copy the 'dwm-session' file to

 ```
 /usr/local/bin/